MorphMLP: An Efficient MLP-Like Backbone for Spatial-Temporal Representation Learning: Experiment

 \section{Experiment}

-In this section, we first examine the performance of MorphMLP for ImageNet-1K \cite{imagenet} image classification.
-Then we verify its effectiveness of spatial-temporal modeling on Kinetics-400\cite{k400}, and Something-Something V1\&V2 \cite{sth}.
-Moreover, we demonstrate its strong ability in dense prediction tasks, e.g., semantic segmentation on ADE20K\cite{ade20k}.
+In this section, we first examine the performance of MorphMLP and evaluate its spatiotemporal effectiveness on Kinetics-400\cite{k400}, and Something-Something V1\&V2 \cite{sth} datasets.
+For fair comparisons and due to GPU resources limitation, we only report MorphMLP-S and B for video classification.
+Then we verify the effectiveness of its adaption to image domain, including ImageNet-1K \cite{imagenet} image classification and ADE20K\cite{ade20k} semantic segmentation.